 6. Consider alternatives

 Look at alternative sources of income, such as downsizing or renting out a room.
-Only by considering all your available options will you know that equity release is the best one for your circumstances.
+Only by considering all options will you know that equity release is the best one for your circumstances.

-Many of the mortgage advisers and financial advisers listed with Unbiased offer high quality independent equity release advice.
+All mortgage brokers and financial advisers listed with Unbiased offer high-quality independent advice.

-Choosing an independent adviser means they won’t recommend a scheme unless they are sure it is in your best interests.
+Choosing an independent adviser means they won’t recommend a scheme unless it is in your best interests.

 Their advice is regulated by the Financial Conduct Authority (FCA).